Patrick-DeBiasse/Process-Op/index.md

 - Week 3 - Bottleneck & Cycle Time Analysis
 - Week 4 - Results Tracking & Sustaining

-In addition, you'll have recurring check-ins with Process Op experts that can help with any challenges you might encounter.
+In addition, you'll have recurring check-ins with Process Op experts able to guide you through any challenges you might encounter.

 Upon completion of the course, you will be certified as a **BD Process Op Practitioner**.
 To enroll in the next session, email <ProcessOp@BD.com>.

 <iframe src="https://www.youtube.com/embed/dGC3AblJrs0"></iframe>